TYPO3-Initiatives/content-block-registration-api/Documentation/IntegratorManual/Installation/Index.rst

 Extension configuration
 -----------------------

-Sometimes it might be necessary to inherit content blocks from your ow n definition (e. g. if you want to inherit content blocks from lib.contentElement).
+Sometimes it might be necessary to inherit content blocks from your own definition (e. g. if you want to inherit content blocks from lib.contentElement).
 In that case you can extend the default TypoScript as you need.
 This is the default code: